top of page

 • Outlet placement for electric toothbrushes or hair tools

-• Whether your towl bar has enough wall clearance
+• Whether your towel bar has enough wall clearance

 A bathroom that photographs beautifully but has nowhere to put anything is not useful.